 Projects not selected for an open block will be given the option to be considered for the next block that opens, but will not be given prioritization over new applications.
 Project scores and new waitlists specific to this scoring-based application pathway will be maintained to replace any capacity (at the applicable block REC price) that becomes available if selected projects withdraw or are not completed.
-This new waitlist would be treated separately from the original April 10, 2019 lottery waitlist.
-New project applications or replacement projects taken from this second, new waitlist must be equal in size to or smaller than the project being replaced.
+This new waitlist would be treated separately from the current ordinal waitlist.
+New project applications or replacement projects taken from this second, new waitlist must be equal to or smaller in size than the project being replaced.